Policy and strategy

 We support nursing and midwifery at a national level through a range of initiatives and programs:

-- The Workforce Incentive Program – Practice Stream provides financial support for practices to employ practice nurses.
+- The Workforce Incentive Program – Practice Stream provides financial support for general practices to employ nurses and health professionals as part of a multidisciplinary team.

-- The Coalition of National Nursing & Midwifery Organisations (CoNNMO) is a group of more than 50 national nursing and midwifery organisations.
+- The Coalition of National Nursing & Midwifery Organisations is a group of more than 60 national nursing and midwifery organisations.
 It promotes communication between the different professional bodies in Australia.
-We fund CoNNMO’s twice-yearly meetings.

 We fund quality clinical research through the National Health and Medical Research Council (NHMRC) and the Medical Research Future Fund.
 This includes support for research personnel, including nurses and midwives.